Mike Golic Jr.: ESPN Radio

-As of April 4, 2016, Golic is the host of First and Last.
-He was also a regular guest co-host of Mike & Mike (normally filling in for his dad), and subsequently became a regular on the succeeding program Golic and Wingo in November 2017.
-He also co-hosted "Weekend Observations" with Jon "Stugotz" Weiner from February 12, 2017 through February 4, 2018.
+Golic was the host of First and Last.
+He was a regular guest co-host of Mike & Mike (normally filling in for his father) and became a regular on the succeeding program Golic and Wingo in November 2017.
+He also co-hosted "Weekend Observations" with Jon "Stugotz" Weiner from February 2017 to February 2018.

 On August 17, 2020, Golic Jr. and his new partner, Chiney Ogwumike, debuted their new afternoon drive radio show, Chiney & Golic Jr., on ESPN Radio from 4 p.m. to 7 p.m.
 ET.
 Chiney Ogwumike left the show in the fall of 2021 to take over duties as a regular analyst on ESPN's NBA Today.
 Chris Canty took over her post.
 On February 8, 2022, Golic used his Twitter account to announce that he had worked his last day at ESPN.

 Personal life

 Golic was born in Voorhees, New Jersey, to parents Mike and Christine Golic.
 His father Mike Golic was a defensive tackle in the National Football League where he played eight seasons.
-His uncle Bob Golic was a defensive tackle in the National Football League for fourteen seasons and was selected for three Pro Bowls and two All-Pro teams.
-His younger brother Jake Golic was a tight end at Notre Dame and Cincinnati.
+His uncle Bob Golic was a defensive tackle in the NFL for fourteen seasons and was named to three Pro Bowls and two All-Pro teams.
+His younger brother Jake Golic was a tight end at Notre Dame and for the Cincinnati Bearcats.

-His father is the former co-host (with Mike Greenberg) of ESPN Radio's Mike & Mike; that show ended on November 17, 2017, and ten days later, Mike Jr. joined his father alongside Trey Wingo for its successor program, Golic and Wingo.
+His father was the former co-host with Mike Greenberg of Mike & Mike on ESPN Radio.
+The show ended on November 17, 2017, and ten days later, Mike Jr. joined his father alongside Trey Wingo for the program, Golic and Wingo.